Do I really need a lawyer?

 In general, you are entitled to: (1) the damages to your vehicle or the fair market value for a total loss; (2) reasonable car rental expenses; (3) lost wages for past, present, and future (if any, and caused by the injury); (4) reasonable medical expenses incurred by the accident, including anticipated future expenses; (5) actual and reasonable out-of-pocket expenses (such as car towing and storage fees); and (6) pain and suffering, and emotional distress, for the past, present, and future.

 In general, the other party is not responsible for your attorney’s fees.
-Most personal injuries are accepted on a contingency fee basis.
+Most personal injury cases are accepted on a contingency fee basis.

 Should I see a doctor?

-YES!
-Whether you have insurance or not, it is always recommended that you seek medical treatment if you believe you were injured.
+You should always seek medical treatment if you believe you were injured.
 Untreated injuries may become more problematic in the future.
 Depending on the type of injuries, and because of the adrenaline and excitement immediately following an accident, you may not feel any pain or discomfort until a couple days later.
 If you do feel pain, it is important to receive evaluation and, if warranted, treatment as soon as possible.

 What if I can’t afford to see a doctor?